aspose-barcode-cloud/Aspose.BarCode-Products/barcode/curl/_index.md

     <em class="fa fa-font ico-blue fa-2x col-lg-2">
     </em>
     <p class="col-lg-10">
-     Recognize specified number of barcodes or read barcode from specific region of image
+     Recognize any or all barcodes or on specific region of image
     </p>
    </div>
    <div class="col-lg-4">